omeka/omeka-s-enduser/docs/sites/site_pages.md

 If you have the [Zotero Citations module](../modules/zoterocitation.md) installed, you can insert a Zotero bibliography into this field.
 Look for the Zotero button in the formatting menu (a big red Z).

 ### Item with metadata

-This block displays an item along with all associated metadata (entered when creating or editing the [item](../content/items.md)), identically to the item-view page in your theme.
+Displays an item along with all associated metadata (entered when creating or editing the [item](../content/items.md)), identically to the item-view page in your theme.

 Add attachments in the same manner as the [media embed](site_pages.md#media-embed) page block.